Udey Chand

-Udey Chand (born 25 June 1935) is a retired Indian wrestler and wrestling coach who was the first individual world championship medal winner from independent India.

-He was awarded the first Arjuna Award in wrestling in 1961, by Government of India.
+Udey Chand (born 25 June 1935) is a retired Indian wrestler and wrestling coach.
+He is the first Indian to won a medal at world wrestling championships in 1961.
+He was awarded the first Arjuna Award in wrestling in 1961 by Government of India.

 Early life

 Chand was born on 25 June 1935 in Jandli village of Hisar district and currently resides in Hisar.

 Career

 He started his career with the Indian Army.
 He created history by winning a bronze medal in Light Weight (67 kg) Freestyle at 1961 World Wrestling Championships at Yokohama.
 During his bout against the eventual world champion Mahamed-Ali Sanatkaran he was particularly unlucky as referees judged his throwing down of the opponent outside the area and the bout ended in a 1–1 draw.
 For his achievements he was conferred the first Arjuna Award in wrestling in 1961 by President of India,.

 He participated in three Olympic Games namely Rome 1960, Tokyo 1964, Mexico City 1968 and finished with a creditable 6th Rank in Mexico City.

 He took part twice in Asian Games winning two silver medals in 70 kg Freestyle as well as 70 kg Greco-Roman at 1962 Asian Games Jakarta and won a bronze medal in 70 kg Freestyle at 1966 Asian Games Bangkok.
 In addition to these he participated in four different world wrestling championships i.e. Yokohama 1961, Manchester 1965, Delhi 1967 and Edmonton 1970.
 He signed off his glittering career with a befitting gold medal at 1970 British Commonwealth Games held at Edinburgh, Scotland.

 He remained an undisputed national champion in India from 1958 to 1970.